 According to Cicero, divination is a presension and a knowledge of future things.
 In ancient Greece, divination was an important part of everyday life, which means that almost everyone took part.

 Pythia only prophecized one day in each month.
 Enquirers who came at the temple for a prophecy had to go through a purification ritual before they were allowed in the presence of the Oracle.
 Before the procedure, Pythia would purify herself as well, in the Castalin spring near the sanctuary.
 After that, historians mention her burning laurel leaves and barley meal to call and appease Apollo.

 After the purification, the money had to be paid.
 A Vth century inscription describes an agreement between the people of Phaselis and the Pythias about the fees the enquirers had to pay.
-7 drachmas and 2 obols had to be paid whenever the state of Phaselis consulted the Oracle, whereas individuals had to pay 4 obols.
+Seven drachmas and two obols had to be paid whenever the state of Phaselis consulted the Oracle, whereas individuals had to pay four obols.

 When all these rituals were ended, the enquirer was admitted to a space below the level of the temple, where the navel stone marked the sacred spot.
 The Pythia was waiting in an inner sanctuary.
 Outside the sanctuary, visitors would ask their questions and wait for the response.
 In the inner room, the Pythia stood on her tripod, already under the influence of Apollo.
 No other woman except the Pythia was permitted to enter the inner sanctuary.

 Under Pythia's tripod there was a chasm left by the great battle of Apollo and from the chasm sweet vapors emerged.
 According to Strabo, the Pythia used to sit on her tripod, receive the magical pneuma from the chasm below her and give prophecies by inhaling this pneuma.